 “To accurately forecast the future, you have to have a detailed measurement of current conditions,” Fenelon added.
 “This buoy will give us just that.”

 Current lake conditions will be updated every 10 minutes and be available at the IISG Wilmette Buoy page.
-Photos and video footage is available at the LimnoTech Webcam gallery.
 The mobile-friendly sites highlight conditions of particular interest to recreational users, such as wave height, wind speed, and surface water temperature.

 Along with graphs showing trends over recent time periods, this information will tell boaters and kayakers when it’s safe to be on the water and help anglers target specific species.